-While CCNet global and regional networks focus their efforts mostly on forming conservation coaches and supporting their continued professional deevelopment, individual regional or thematic networks or partner organizations also offer basic methods trainings on adaptive management and the Conservation Standards and related method adaptations. such as Healthy Country Planning, for example.
+While CCNet global and regional networks focus their efforts mostly on forming conservation coaches and supporting their continued professional deevelopment, individual regional or thematic networks, conservation coaches or Conservation Measures Partner organizations also offer basic methods trainings on adaptive management and the Conservation Standards and related method adaptations. such as Healthy Country Planning, for example.
 Here you can find upcoming method trainings.

 Past Coaching Training Sessions